LasseD/BrickCounting/README.md

 - Expand modelling of bricks to the size sets 'S' (brick dimensions 15.6mm x 31.6mm), 'M' (brick dimensions 15.8mm x 31.8mm), and 'L' (brick dimensions 16mm x 32mm).

-- Perform angle mapping for each possible model and for size sets S, M and L.

-- Extract model information from mapping of size sets.
+- Extract model information from mapping of the three size sets.

-- Construct humanly readable and verification information for any model requiring manual verification.
+- Construct humanly readable information for any model requiring manual verification.

 - Optimize code to allow computations for models of size 5 and 6: